limdingwen/6502js-But-C/README.md

 A hobby project that replicates the [6502js](https://github.com/skilldrick/6502js) emulator, but with the speed of C. Why?
 For fun and learning :D

-However, this emulator does not have a built-in assembler.
-Check out [writing your own binaries](#1-writing-your-own-binaries) for a recommended third-party assembler.
-Alternatively, check out [6502asm](6502asm.com) or [easy6502](https://skilldrick.github.io/easy6502/).

  - Simple on the outside: Replicates the simple and educational 6502js environment.
  - Simple on the inside: Plain C, and almost no libraries, not even SDL2.
  - Fast: Runs up to 28Mhz on my machine.
  - Correct: Passes Klaus functional tests, and Bruce Clark's decimal mode tests.

-For programmers, the OS layer contains an example on how to use X11, Quartz2D or Windows GDI to draw stuff without a library like SDL2.
+For programmers, the OS layer contains an example on how to use X11, Cocoa/Quartz2D or Win32 to draw stuff without a library like SDL2.
 See [for programmers](#1-for-programmers) for more info.

+This emulator does not have a built-in assembler.
+Check out [writing your own binaries](#1-writing-your-own-binaries) for a recommended third-party assembler.
+Alternatively, check out [6502asm](6502asm.com) or [easy6502](https://skilldrick.github.io/easy6502/).

 Finally, do note that this emulator does not have accurate cycle emulation (1 instruction = 1 cycle).